yjp20/prism/docs/guides/01-mocking.md

 class 1C,1K,1Q,2I,2J,2M,3H,3O Red
 class 1L,1N,1X,,2L,3E,3I,3N Green
 ```

 ### Response Examples

-If a response has an example, it will be used for the response.
-If there are multiple examples then they can be selected by name.
+If a response has an example, it will be used for that response.
+If there are multiple examples, then they can be selected by name.
 In the following OpenAPI description, the operation has a 200 OK response and multiple examples:

 ```yaml
 responses: